davidc6/cs-knowledge/notes/cpu.md

 Virtual memory plays a key role the design of hardware exceptions, assemblers, linkers, loaders, shared objects, files and processes.
 The CPU accesses main memory by generating a virtual address which is then converted (by MMU on the fly) to the appropriate physical address

 Virtual -
-Physical memory - can be viewed as an array of fixed-sized slots called page frames.
-Each page contains single virtual-memory page.
+Physical memory - can be viewed as an array of fixed-sized slots called **page frames**.
+Each of these frames can contain a single virtual-memory page.

+Q: Difference between a page and a frame
+A: Page is a contiguous virtual memory block with a set length (described by one single entry in a page table).
+The frame is fixed-length RAM block (physical memory).
+It is the smallest data unit for memory management.

 DRAM cache hit is known as page fault.